 - Vegetable oil for frying

-- 4 square white sandwich bread slices crust removed
+- 8 square thick white sandwich bread slices crust removed

 To make the Katsu Sando:

-- Pound each pork cutlet to desired thickness, between 1/4-3/4 inch thick.
+- Cut off any excess fat and make small cuts across the fat on the pork cultets.
+Pound each cutlet to desired thickness, between 1/4-1/2 inch (about 0.5-1.25 cm) thick, and gently press into a similar shape to the bread slices.
 Season both sides of each cutlet with salt and pepper.

 - Place the flour in a wide bowl, beat together the eggs in another bowl, and place the panko in a third bowl.